 What are the FAFSA and CSS Profile?

 The Free Application for Federal Student Aid (FAFSA) is a form you must fill out if you’re interested in applying for federal, state, and/or institutional aid from any school across the country.
-While it’s true that the FAFSA has a reputation for being lengthy and confusing, recent strides have been made to streamline the document, shrinking it down by 28%.
-Don’t fear the FAFSA—questions are also conveniently paired with tips for easy filing.
-Families should complete the FAFSA as soon as possible after October 1 of a student’s senior year in high school.
-Information about the FAFSA and the application process can be found on most universities’ websites as well as fafsa.gov.
+While it’s true that the FAFSA has a reputation for being lengthy and confusing, recent strides have been made to streamline the document, shrinking it down from 100+ questions to just over 30.
+Don’t fear the FAFSA—questions are also conveniently paired with tips for easy online filing.
+Families should complete the FAFSA as soon as possible after October 1 of a student’s senior year of high school, though this date has been delayed in recent years, so be sure to check studentaid.gov for the most up-to-date timelines.
+All the information you need about the FAFSA and the application process can be found there as well as on most university websites.

 The College Scholarship Service (CSS) Profile.
 The CSS Profile is used by schools that want additional information on a family’s financial situation to assist in awarding institutional aid dollars to eligible students.
 The Profile asks more in-depth questions about a family’s assets, income, family situation, and financial history.
 Information about the CSS Profile and its submission process can be found at CollegeBoard.com.